guardian/grid/docs/05-migration/02-how-to.md

 [enabling autoscaling on all DynamoDB tables and indices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.html) where possible.

+### For Guardian users

+The size of the image projection ASGs are dictated by Cloudformation parameters, `ProjectionServiceAutoscalingMinSize` and `ProjectionServiceAutoscalingMaxSize` – alter these to scale the service.

+As a baseline for running a migration, 4 Elasticsearch nodes and 5 `loader-projection` instances was a good place to start for our configuration on 18/05/22, with an index of ~40,000,000 images.

 ## Starting

 A migration can be started by going to the Thrall dashboard and following the